 - While the dough cools, heat a large frying pan over medium-high heat and add avocado oil.

-- Next, roll churros in cinnamon sugar mixture, and lightly tap off any excess cinnamon sugar.
+- Next, roll churros in the cinnamon-sugar mixture, and lightly tap off any excess cinnamon sugar.

-- Divide into 4 portions, optionally serve with chocolate dipping sauce and fresh berries.
+- Divide into 4 portions, optionally served with chocolate dipping sauce and fresh berries.

 - Serve, store, and enjoy!